Concordium/concordium-base/idiss/README.md

 - the anonymity revocation record
 - the initial account creation object that is sent to the chain
 - the address of the inital account

 Note that the anonymity revocation record only contains the cryptographic parts, the encryptions of data that the anonymity revoker decrypts.
 It does not contain contact information for the user.
 It is the responsibility of the identity provider to maintain that data in addition to the anonymity revocation record.
+## `validate_request_v1`

+This function is designed to be used for the version 1 when the initial request is made by the user to the identity provider.
+It will check cryptographic proofs in the request.
+All arguments are strings that contain JSON encodings of the relevant values.

+The arguments are
+- `global_context`, the context of (public) cryptographic parameters specific to the chain the identity object is destined for
+- `ip_info`, the public keys of the identity provider.
+This data is also available on the chain the identity object is destined for.
+- `ars_infos`, public keys of anonymity revokers the identity provider cooperates with.
+- `request`, this is the request that the wallet sends which contains cryptographic values and proofs.

+In case of success, the return value is the unit type Otherwise, the return value is an error.

+## `create_identity_object_v1`

+This creates the version 1 identity object and the anonymity revocation record.

+The arguments are
+- `ip_info`, the public keys of the identity provider, same as for `validate_request`
+- `request`, the same request as for `validate_request`
+- `alist`, the attribute list obtained in step (4) of the identity issuance process (see above)
+- `ip_private_key`, the first part of the private key, used to sign the identity object sent back to the user

+The return value is either an error if some of the values are malformed, or a struct containing

+- the identity object that is returned to the user
+- the anonymity revocation record

+Note that the anonymity revocation record only contains the cryptographic parts, the encryptions of data that the anonymity revoker decrypts.
+It does not contain contact information for the user.
+It is the responsibility of the identity provider to maintain that data in addition to the anonymity revocation record.